-2. The draft Rule determination
+2. The final Rule determination

-The Commission has determined, in accordance with section 99 of the National Electricity Law (NEL), to make the draft Rule set out at Attachment 1 of this draft Rule determination.
-The wording of the draft Rule amends aspects of the proposed Rule as put forward by NEMMCO, for the reasons set out at section 5 of this determination.
+The Commission has determined, in accordance with section 102 of the National Electricity Law (NEL), to make the Rule set out at Attachment 1 of this final Rule determination.
+The wording of the final Rule amends aspects of the proposed Rule as put forward by NEMMCO, for the reasons set out at section 5 of this determination.